Building information modeling: New Zealand

-BIM also contains most of the data needed for building performance analysis.
-The building properties in BIM can be used to automatically create the input file for building performance simulation and save a significant amount of time and effort.
-Moreover, automation of this process reduce errors and mismatches in the building performance simulation process.

 Purposes or dimensionality

 Some purposes or uses of BIM may be described as 'dimensions'.
 However, there is little consensus on definitions beyond 5D.
 Some organisations dismiss the term; for example, the UK Institution of Structural Engineers does not recommend using nD modelling terms beyond 4D, adding "cost (5D) is not really a 'dimension'."

 3D

 3D BIM, an acronym for three-dimensional building information modeling, refers to the graphical representation of an asset's geometric design, augmented by information describing attributes of individual components.
 3D BIM work may be undertaken by professional disciplines such as architectural, structural, and MEP, and the use of 3D models enhances coordination and collaboration between disciplines.
 A 3D virtual model can also be created by creating a point cloud of the building or facility using laser scanning technology.

 4D

 4D BIM, an acronym for 4-dimensional building information modeling, refers to the intelligent linking of individual 3D CAD components or assemblies with time- or scheduling-related information.
 The term 4D refers to the fourth dimension: time, i.e. 3D plus time.

 4D modelling enables project participants (architects, designers, contractors, clients) to plan, sequence the physical activities, visualise the critical path of a series of events, mitigate the risks, report and monitor progress of activities through the lifetime of the project.
 4D BIM enables a sequence of events to be depicted visually on a time line that has been populated by a 3D model, augmenting traditional Gantt charts and critical path (CPM) schedules often used in project management.
 Construction sequences can be reviewed as a series of problems using 4D BIM, enabling users to explore options, manage solutions and optimize results.

 As an advanced construction management technique, it has been used by project delivery teams working on larger projects.
 4D BIM has traditionally been used for higher end projects due to the associated costs, but technologies are now emerging that allow the process to be used by laymen or to drive processes such as manufacture.